shreyas44/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## 10DLC

-10 digit long code (10DLC) is the new standard in Application 2 Person (A2P) text messaging.
+10 digit long code (10DLC) is the new standard in Application to Person (A2P) text messaging.
 This standard allows businesses to have a higher volume throughput and improves security standards for messaging.

 ## 2FA